Contact clerking team

 Year of call: 2013

-Arianna has a public law practice with a focus in community care, mental capacity, serious medical treatment, mental health law and inquests.
-She is a leading junior in the Court of Protection (Chambers and Partners and The Legal 500), Community Care (Chambers and Partners) and a ‘Rising Star’ in Administrative and Public Law (The Legal 500).
+Arianna is a leading public law barrister with particular expertise in community care, mental capacity, serious medical treatment, mental health law, and inquests.
+She is ranked as a leading junior in the Court of Protection (Chambers and Partners and Legal 500), Community Care (Chambers and Partners), and Administrative and Public Law (Legal 500).

 Areas of expertise